-“It’s on the Tip of my Tongue” Pronounce TH
+“It’s on the Tip of my Tongue” Pronounce the English TH

 There are two English THs – voiced and unvoiced.
 If these sounds do not occur in your language, they may be difficult for you to produce.
 Or they may sound childish, silly or just wrong.
 (These sounds do not appear in Dutch.)
 Trust your teacher or your audio and practice, practice, practice.
 Be like a child and enjoy making these fun new mouth-sounds.
 Keep your facial and throat muscles relaxed.
 Stand in front of a mirror to be sure that you see a wee bit of the tip of your tongue.